fabriziosalmi/caddy-feeds/README.md

 # caddy-waf feeds

 This repository contains a workflow to daily update and release IP blacklist, DNS blacklist and OWASP rules for the [caddy-waf](https://github.com/fabriziosalmi/caddy-waf) project.
+This is useful to avoid the hassle to mantain lists for caddy-waf users.

 ## Lists